UKRI Future Leaders Fellow and Lecturer in Inorganic Chemistry

 2020-present – UKRI Future Leaders Fellow – Rianne was awarded an UKRI FLF to conduct research entitled “Chemical and biological investigations of new vanadium compounds: determining their potential in the treatment of cancer”.

 2019-present – Lecturer in Inorganic Chemistry – Rianne is currently a Lecturer in Inorganic Chemistry at the University of East Anglia (UEA) and is teaching undergraduate courses in inorganic chemistry and metalloproteins/ metalloenzymes.
-Her group is researching new early transition metal anti-cancer drug, and working in collaboration with the School of Pharmacy on 3D cell cultures, whole cell EPR and cellular imaging.
+Her group is researching new early transition metal anti-cancer drugs, and working in collaboration with the Schools of Biology and Pharmacy on 3D cell cultures, whole-cell EPR and cellular imaging.

 2018-2019 – August-Wilhelm Scheer visiting Professorship – Rianne was a visiting professor in the research group of Prof. Fritz Kuhn, where she was working on early transition metal N-heterocyclic carbine complexes and assessing their catalytical and biological applications.

 2016-2019 – Lecturer in Bioinorganic Chemistry – Rianne was a lecturer at the University of Bradford, teaching undergraduate inorganic chemistry and running BSc, MChem and MSc projects for both chemistry and biomedical sciences.